-As required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and the requirements of Form SD, a Conflict Minerals Report is provided as Exhibit 1.01 to this Form SD and is publicly available at ascentco.com under "Investor Info," "Governance," then "Governance Documents," then "Conflict Minerals Disclosure."
+As required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and the requirements of Form SD, a Conflict Minerals Report is provided as Exhibit 1.01 to this Form SD and is publicly available on our corporate website at ascentco.com under "Investor Info," "SEC Filings," "All SEC Filings."
 The information contained on our website is not incorporated by reference into this Form SD or the Conflict Minerals Report and should not be considered to be part of this Form SD or the Conflict Minerals Report.